bellaichef/nvim_optimisations/README.md

 Optimized for Debian / Ubuntu (based on work of Chris Power : https://www.youtube.com/playlist?list=PLsz00TDipIffxsNXSkskknolKShdbcALR)

 Description :
-These optimizations, will add features like autocompletion for BASH, PHP, JS and LUA files (more can be added), tree explorations, filesearch, occurence search over mutiple files etc.
+These optimizations, will add features like autocompletion for BASH, PHP, JS and LUA files (more can be added), tree exploration, filesearch, occurence search over mutiple files (live grep) etc.
 In the original configuration phpactor is used for PHP completion.
 I disabled it and enable intelephense instead which I feels more efficient.
 (May be because I don't know enough the product)

-I also kept the key bindings from Ganivok/Kickstart.nvim (https://github.com/Gavinok/Kickstart.nvim)
+I also used some of the key bindings from Ganivok/Kickstart.nvim (https://github.com/Gavinok/Kickstart.nvim)

 ## Client terminal requirement :
-  - use of nerdfonts (optional but prettier : https://www.nerdfonts.com/font-downloads)
+  - Use of nerdfonts (optional but prettier : https://www.nerdfonts.com/font-downloads)

 ## Host requirement :
   - Packages :